Cyclic vomiting syndrome: Treatment

-Treatment for cyclic vomiting syndrome depends on the evident phase of the disorder.
+Treatment for cyclic vomiting syndrome depends on the evident phase of the disorder and the symptoms reported.

-Because the symptoms of CVS are similar (or perhaps identical) to those of the disease well-identified as "abdominal migraine," prophylactic migraine medications, such as topiramate and amitriptyline, have seen recent success in treatment for the prodrome and vomiting phases, reducing the duration, severity, and frequency of episodes.
+Episodes that are associated with migraines may respond to treatments effective for abdominal migraines.
+Prophylactic migraine medications, such as topiramate and amitriptyline, have seen recent success in treatment for the prodrome and vomiting phases, reducing the duration, severity, and frequency of episodes.
+Patients with non-migraine-associated CVS may be less responsive to migraine medications and have been proposed to have a distinct subtype of CVS.

 Therapeutic treatment for the prodromal phase, characterized by the anticipation of an episode, consists of sumatriptan (nasal or oral) an anti-migraine medication, anti-inflammatory drugs to reduce abdominal pain, and possible anti-emetic drugs.
 These options may be helpful in preventing an episode or reducing the severity of an attack.

 The most common therapeutic strategies for those already in the vomiting phase are maintenance of salt balance by appropriate intravenous fluids.
 Sedation via high dose intravenous benzodiazepines, typically lorazepam, has been shown to shorten the length of emergency department stays for some patients.
 Having vomited for a long period prior to attending a hospital, patients are typically severely dehydrated.
 For a number of patients, potent anti-emetic drugs such as ondansetron (Zofran) or granisetron (Kytril), and dronabinol (Marinol) may be helpful in either preventing an attack, aborting an attack, or reducing the severity of an attack.
 Many patients seek comfort during episodes by taking prolonged showers and baths typically quite hot.
 The use of a heating pad may also help reduce abdominal pain.

 Lifestyle changes may be recommended, such as extended rest, reduction of stress, frequent small meals, and to abstain from fasting.
 A diet change may be recommended avoid food allergens, eliminating trigger foods such as chocolates, cheese, beer, and red wine.

 Some patients experience relief from inhaled isopropyl alcohol.

-Intravenous Haloperidol may be an effective treatment.
+Intravenous haloperidol may be an effective treatment.